 Inclusions:

-After visiting the Shiogama Shrine, travel to nearby Matsushima on a sightseeing cruise.
+After visiting a small local Shinto Shrine, travel to nearby Matsushima on a sightseeing cruise.
 The ship passes through clear, shallow waters and winds through the pine tree covered islands of the Matsushima Bay, said to be one of the three most scenic views in Japan.

-Finish with a stroll around the historic Matsushima main street, where temples, museums, and street food await.
-Reach Matsushima Kaigan Station and return to Sendai by local train where the tour will end.
+Reach Matsushima Kaigan Station and return to Sendai by local train where the tour will end

 Inclusions: